 - Mince garlic, onion, and jalapeno.
 Chop carrots and kale into uniform pieces.

-- Heat large soup pan to medium on stove top.
+Heat Dutch oven or heavy bottom soup pan to medium on stove top.
 Add 1 Tbsp. cooking oil.

 - Once heated, add garlic, onions, and jalapeno.
 Saute for 5 minutes, stirring frequently.

 - Add carrots along with generous pinch salt and pepper.
 Saute for 8 minutes, stirring frequently.
 Deglaze pan with 1/4 cup vegetable stock if necessary.

 - Add vegetable stock, crushed tomatoes, oregano, rosemary, sugar, and pinch salt and pepper.
 Stir together and cover.

 - Cook for 25-30 minutes on medium heat while covered.
 Check and stir every 10 minutes or so.

 - Carrots should be soft at this point.